jwang266/nyc-water-quality-analytics-platform/README.md

 **method**: `GET`
 **route**: `/waterSamples`

-Renders the water samples browse/search page.
-Sample results are loaded dynamically via AJAX.
+Sample results are rendered by a React island and fetched from /api/water-samples on the client.

 ---